sumanthtatipamula/Obsidian/Design Patterns/Creational/Factory/Factory Pattern.md

 # The Simple Factory defined

-The Simple Factory isn’t actually a Design Pattern; it’s more of a programming idiom.
-But it is commonly used, so we’ll give it a Head First Pattern Honorable Mention.
+<mark style="background: #FF5582A6;">The Simple Factory isn’t actually a Design Pattern; it’s more of a programming idiom. </mark>But it is commonly used, so we’ll give it a Head First Pattern Honorable Mention.
 Some developers do mistake this idiom for the Factory Pattern, but the next time that happens you can subtly show you know your stuff; just don’t strut as you educate them on the distinction.

 ![Images](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781492077992/files/assets/f0117-01.png)